-Most marketing managers get excited about advertising campaigns, social media strategies, or technical SEO, but they’re less thrilled when budgeting season comes around.
+Most marketing managers get excited about target audience advertising campaigns, engagement, social media strategies, or technical SEO, but they’re less thrilled when budgeting season comes around.

 Sure, it isn’t glamorous, but budgeting is at the heart of your marketing.
-And it comes down to one thing: planning to spend your money on the ideal marketing channels.
+And it comes down to one thing: planning to spend your money on the ideal marketing channels to reach your target audience effectively.

 This article is a mini guide for allocating your marketing budget.
-It will help you find the right starting point and guide your budget allocation journey.
+It will help you find the right starting point and guide your budget allocation journey while focusing on effective engagement strategies.

 Keep reading for a short and sweet guide, or download our free ebook that dives deeper into the topic.